alialkhatib/poster_template/readme.md

 *First off, thanks to Blair Rossetti for [the template][Emory Template] I took and turned into this repository.*

 This is a pretty basic (in both the formal and casual senses) poster template for people who kinda just want something that's "not objectionably bad".
+It produces something that looks a lot like the following:

+![here's the preview][posterthumb]

 If you'd like to help make it less objectionably bad, please feel free to file an issue or make a pull request or something.

 There are a lot of norms that you'll want to be aware of - things like: